ninekorn/SCCSCompass/README.md

 # SCCSCompass2D turned to a SCCSCompass3D which i decided to put on the shelves to work on the SCCSGimbal...
 Corse Language follows...
-...before the 23rd of May happened that is, where i got ultimately totally cockblocked and buttfucked... (hilariously explained in egyptian fb scriptures)
+...before the 23rd of May happened that is, where i got ultimately totally cockblocked and buttfucked... (hilariously explained in egyptian fb scriptures) context is me chilling out at home writing on my personal facebook:
 📜
+🗣
 🤳
 🗣
 💩